Dual Enrollment for Home School Students

 • Once you are registered for classes you may visit the college library to get your PHSC Student ID Card, which you will need to get your text books from the college book store.

-• Final grades each semester can be found in your student account.
+• Final grades each semester can be found in your student WISE account.

 Dual Enrollment Articulation Agreement Deadlines